COLLABORTIONS AND ACTIVE GRANTS

 MD, MSPH

-Professor of Medicine in the Division of Cardiology at University of Colorado School of Medicine, health services researcher and cardiologist at University of Colorado Hospital
+Professor of Medicine in the Division of Cardiology at University of Colorado School of Medicine; Health services researcher at the Institute for Health Research, Kaiser Permanente Colorado

 Kennon Heard,